ashraf-minhaj/HushHub-Backend/README.md

 </div>

 ### Features -
-- [ x ] Dockerize Application
+- [x] Dockerize Application
 - [ ]Docker Hot reloading for local development
-- [ x ] Use multistage build
+- [x] Use multistage build
-- [ x ] Separate credentials for local dev and production
+- [x] Separate credentials for local dev and production
-- [  ] Local docker image
+- [x] Local docker image
 - [ ] Pull/push from the docker hub
 - [ ] Log formatting (Configure logging in application)
-- [ x ] Add seeding data for the application
+- [x] Add seeding data for the application
-- [ x ] Build a docker tool to wrap complex docker commands in a simpler format
+- [x] Build a docker tool to wrap complex docker commands in a simpler format
-- [  ] Bonus: List improvement scopes
+- [x] Bonus: List improvement scopes

 ### setup local development envionment
 - Install latest version of docker in your system